 Make 30 dials a day.
 Visit 10 potential clients.
 Attend 4 networking events a week.
 Whatever your goals, set a number and execute that number consistently.
 If you’re not seeing results, up the number, or try a different channel.
 But you can’t hone in on a formula that works if you don’t consistently measure and deliver on a steady process.

 Make your goals.
-Meet them.

 Now, watch that sales pipeline flow.